This set of Professional Communication Multiple Choice Questions & Answers (MCQs) focuses on “Debates and Speeches”.

 Explanation: There are three types of speeches.
 They are: informative, persuasive and special occasion.
 Informative speech generally centers on talking about people, things, etc..

-10. Which of these is not a type of speech?
+10. Which of these is not a quality of a good debater?

 Sanfoundry Global Education & Learning Series – Professional Communication.

 To practice all areas of Professional Communication, here is complete set of 1000+ Multiple Choice Questions and Answers.

 Participate in the Sanfoundry Certification contest to get free Certificate of Merit.
 Join our social networks below and stay updated with latest contests, videos, internships and jobs!